Wednesday, November 2, 2022

-I hate getting such poor representation.
-Not in the quality of the people that California sends to DC but in the diluted impact that my participation has in our highly fractured democracy.
-By my calculation one third of me is represented by a US Senator, Is it my head, my belly or my kneecaps?
+I hate getting such poor representation, not in the quality of the people that California sends to DC, but in the diluted impact that my participation has in our highly fractured democracy.
+By my calculation, one third of me is represented by a US Senator.
+Is it my head, my belly, or my kneecaps?

 The population of California is 39.24 million.
-The population of the other 49 states is 292.66 (total US population is 331.9).
+The population of the other 49 states is 292.66 (the total US population is 331.9).
 California is about 11.5 % of the entire US population.
 We have 2 senators.
 The other 292.66 has 48.

 There are 435 voting members of the House of Representatives.
 California has 53 members, almost 12%.
 There are 42 Democrats and 11 Republicans.